nextest-rs/nextest/site/src/book/target-runners.md

 Nextest invokes target runners during both the list and run phases.
 During the list phase, nextest has [stringent rules] for the contents of standard output.

-If a target runner produces debugging or any other kind of output itself, it MUST NOT go to standard output.
+If a target runner produces debugging or any other kind of output, it MUST NOT go to standard output.
 You can produce output to standard error, to a file on disk, etc.

 For example, this target runner will not work: